genoma/vim-g/README.md

 Compile the source

-`./configure --enable-multibyte --with-tlib=ncurses --enable-luainterp --enable-cscope --with-features=huge --enable-rubyinterp --enable-pythoninterp --enable-gui=no --without-x --with-lua-prefix=/usr/local --disable-netbeans --enable-fail-if-missing --with-mac-arch=intel`
+`./configure --enable-multibyte --with-tlib=ncurses --enable-cscope --with-features=huge --enable-rubyinterp --enable-luainterp --with-lua-prefix=/usr/local --enable-gui=no --without-x --disable-netbeans --enable-fail-if-missing`

 `$ make && make install`

+This will give you a fully complete vim configuration for Lua and Ruby Vim plugins.

 ### Clone this repository and vundle in your home directory